Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: System Architecture

-The inheritance calculator (Figure~\ref{fig:fanar_sadiq_inheritance_system}) is a deterministic Sunni module that computes estate distribution while explicitly handling madhhab-specific differences.
+\textbf{Inheritance Calculator.} The inheritance calculator (Figure~\ref{fig:fanar_sadiq_inheritance_system}) is a deterministic Sunni module that computes estate distribution while explicitly handling madhhab-specific differences.
 The workflow proceeds in three phases.
-First, fixed shares (\textit{fard}) are assigned to eligible heirs after validating kinship and removing impediments.
+First, fixed shares (\textit{fard}) are assigned to eligible heirs after validating kinship and removing impeded individuals.
 Second, the remaining estate is allocated via a priority chain of paternal-line relatives known as residuaries (\textit{`asaba}).
 Third, the module enforces arithmetic consistency by applying \textit{`awl} (proportional reduction) if shares exceed the estate, or \textit{radd} (return of remainder) if a surplus exists.
-Crucially, jurisprudentially disputed cases trigger a policy selector that returns parallel distributions (e.g., Hanafi vs.\ Jumhur) rather than a single collapsed ruling.
+Crucially, jurisprudentially disputed cases trigger a policy selector that returns parallel distributions, such as Hanafi versus Jumhur (majority opinion), rather than a single collapsed ruling (App.~\ref{app:inheritance_calculator}).